nrk/PredisServiceProvider/README.md

 of `Predis\Client` directly against `$app['predis']`.
 Client instances are lazily initialized upon the first access.

+__NOTE__: this is not the same as using a cluster of nodes or replication as it will only create and set up independent client instances.
+Cluster and replication thus work with both single and multiple client configurations, you just need to provide the needed parameters and options for each instance of `Predis\Client`.

 You can find more details on how to use this provider in the `examples` directory or the test suite.

 ### Reporting bugs and contributing code ###